milesccoleman/sylla_bot/README.md

 Dr. Miles Coleman
 ```

 Notice that the user's question is listed first, with the answer content listed second.
 This will be the format of your entire file.
-Also, you will see that I am only including the bare miniumum the machine would need to guess what information chunk the user is asking for (which included variations of verbs and nouns--e.g., teacher and teaches).
+Also, you will see that I am only including a minimized version of the question the machine would need in order to retrieve the information chunk the user is asking for (which included variations of verbs and nouns--e.g., teacher and teaches).
 This will make it less likely to confuse the bot.
 Be direct and descriptive, focus on the "meat" of your inquiries.

 Let's say I also have information about my course schedule, including readings and assignments.
 Because the `.txt` file will eventually be interpreted as HTML, I can use `<br>`s to format my contents with paragraph breaks.
 This is super helpful as much of this content can be fairly muddy to read without that formatting.
 Here's an example.